ChrisBen191/code_book/Python/python_snippets.md

 ## CLASSES

-Creates a 'class' instance called 'Class_Name' with defined attributes specified (def __init__);  'self.attribute...' indicates there will be a variable with the same value as the defined attributes specified
+Creates a 'class' instance called 'Class_Name' with defined attributes snbrnalivecified (def __init__);  'self.attribute...' indicates there will be a variable with the same value as the defined attributes specified
 ```python
 class Class_Name():